University-of-Manitoba-Computer-Science/tools-n-techniques/book/topic03/03-version-control.md

 your password.

-You can coordinate [changing your password for CS resources] by e-mailing our tech staff at <mailto:cs-support@lists.umanitoba.ca>.
+You can coordinate [changing your password for CS resources] by e-mailing our tech staff at <cs-support@lists.umanitoba.ca>.

-[changing your password for CS resources]: https://home.cs.umanitoba.ca/~gedetil/facilities-guide/#!unix/access.md#Initial_Password_and_Password_Changes
+[changing your password for CS resources]: https://home.cs.umanitoba.ca/~csupport/facilities-guide/#!unix/access.md#Initial_Password_and_Password_Changes

 :::